Sebastian-ABJ/Device-Drivers-Utility/README.md

     That said, it should be communicated that using this tool can carry a significant amount of risk and to always back up important data first.
-Expect to clean install Windows should any unforseen incompatibilities prevent the use of this tool and/or render the target device inoperable.
+Expect to clean install Windows should any unforseen incompatibilities prevent the use of this tool.